edenbrln/Programs/README.md

-Hello, I'm Hyeonjeong.
-Data Analyst with expertise in data analysis and reporting, query optimization, database design, and data modelling.
+Hello, I'm Hyeonjeong, a Data Analyst in data analysis and reporting, query optimization, database design, and data modelling.

 • Querying data using SQL.
 • Generate reports and perform ad-hoc data analysis using SQL.